AWegnerGitHub/awegnergithub.github.io-content/2025_07_14_python_log_uncaught_exception.md

             ~^~
     ZeroDivisionError: division by zero

 This is great!
 Now when troubleshooting this failing application and looking at the logs, we can easily see that an exception occurred.
-Additionally, with proper updates to the logging, more context can be provide such as the values of `a` and `b`.
+Additionally, with proper updates to the logging, more context can be provided such as the values of `a` and `b`.
 While it's easy enough to figure out that `b` is `0` in this simple example, the context in a larger production application could save a ton of troubleshooting time.

 ## Conclusion